This post contains gifted items. However all thoughts are my own.

 Even if you don’t have children to set up elf on the shelf for Kyle don’t have to be left out of this festive activity!
 Get your own elf and pose him doing naughty things to share with your friends!
 Why not hey?

 watch a Pantomime.

 ‘Oh no she didn’t.
-Oh yes she did’.
+Oh yes, she did’.
 Those famous words, as celebrities hit the stage this time of year to make us laugh.
-I am not saying that you need to spend hundreds on theatre tickets. at this time of year there’s plenty of pantos being shown on the TV.
-There is definitely something about the pantos, that just scream Christmas.
+I am not saying that you need to spend hundreds on theatre tickets. at this time of year, there’s plenty of pantos being shown on the TV.
+There is definitely something about the pantos, that just screams festive.